nsbgn/thumbledore/README.md

 Your eight fingers maneuver the letter keys, while your thumbs handle power keys.
 These are:

-1. On the left-hand side:
+1. On the left-hand side, from left to right:
     1.  `meta/esc`.
 The `meta` key is useful for binding actions in your window manager, and it is also used to get to the arrow keys.
 It gets an additional function when you *tap* rather than hold it: